-The wholeness level has both tactical and operational responsibility.
+The wholeness level, where we find the wholeness team, has both tactical and operational responsibility.
 It has as the name states, responsibility for the wholeness, and that yields the system’s high-level requirements, parts, equipment and environment, both for the existing systems and for on-going and coming initiatives.
 Responsibility for existing systems can be said to be the higher-level maintenance of the system, while the team of team-level takes care of the structure, tests, coding, etc., in their respective components.

 The wholeness level is the actual start of the virtual delivery structure that is doing the operative work in the initiatives, and this structure continues down in the team of teams-level.
 This virtual structure can be dynamic or static, where the latter sometimes can depend on economic structures and economical follow-up needed in the organization, but it does not matter, as long as it is a true virtual structure, with no interference from the line hierarchy.